Times Music: Electronic dance music

 Times Music started importing and licensing electronic dance music releases in India in 2006.
 The label signed license deals with EDM labels such as Black Hole Recordings, Anjunabeats, Hommegga & Toco Asia.
 Times Music also released albums by artists such as Tiësto, Paul van Dyk, ATB, Above & Beyond and Skazi.

 Independent music

 Times Music has been associated with independent (indie) music since the late 1990s and early 2000s.
 It was one of the first publishers of indie music in India, even before the term was coined by the music industry.
 Times Music has worked with iconic bands such as Indian Ocean, MIDIval Punditz, Mrigya, Viva and Band of Boys.
-Other prominent artists are Karsh Kale, Susheela Raman, Angaraag Mahanta and Kumar Bhabesh.
+Other prominent artists are Zubeen Garg, Karsh Kale, Susheela Raman, Angaraag Mahanta and Kumar Bhabesh.

 Times Living

 Times Living was earlier known as Times Wellness, a division of Times Music, which was established in 2006.
 Times Living features products that include yoga, spirituality, diet and nutrition and modern forms of physical fitness.
-The record label has also released DVDs and albums by spiritual groups like Art of Living foundation, Brahma Kumaris and Isha Foundation.
+The record label has also released DVDs and albums by spiritual groups like Art of Living Foundation, Brahma Kumaris and Isha Foundation.